120 W. Adams Avenue,

 2 people favorited this theater

-Opened as the Oriental Theater, this movie palace was the only Atmospheric style theater ever built in downtown Detroit, opening on September 26, 1927.
-It had a Middle Eastern theme to its decor, and originally seated 2,950.
-It was designed by Percival R. Pereira, his only theater built in the downtown area.
+Opened as the Oriental Theatre, this movie palace was the only Atmospheric style theatre ever built in downtown Detroit, opening on September 26, 1927.
+It had a Middle Eastern theme to its décor, and originally seated 2,950.
+It was designed by Percival R. Pereira, his only theatre built in the downtown area.

-The opening day movie was called “Blood Ship" and despite its title, was an adventure and not a horror movie!
-The theater had a house orchestra in its early years, led by Frank Museal.
+The opening day movie was called “Blood Ship” starring Hobart Bosworth, and despite its title, was an adventure and not a horror movie!
+The theatre had a house orchestra in its early years, led by Frank Museal.
 It was equipped with a 3 manual 15 ranks Kimball organ.
 For many years the house organist was Dudley Boomhower.

-The Downtown Theater was closed in 1950, having last been operated by the Chicago-based H & E Balaban chain.
-Three years later, the theater was demolished (except for the former lobby area) to make way for a parking lot, which was later built on as housing.
-Its crystal chandeliers were removed and now hang in the lobby of Detroit’s Redford Theater.
+The Downtown Theatre was closed in 1950, having last been operated by the Chicago-based H & E Balaban chain.
+Three years later, the theatre was demolished (except for the former lobby area, now a restaurant) to make way for a parking lot, which was later built on as housing.
+Its crystal chandeliers were removed and now hang in the lobby of Detroit’s Redford Theatre.